-St Simons Island was voted the number one favorite beach town by Travel and Leisure in 2014.
+St Simons Island was recently voted the number one favorite beach town by Travel and Leisure.
 Now the entire country knows what I’ve known for more than 20 years, St. Simons is the perfect mix of seaside fun and small town charm.
 The hard-packed sand on St. Simons Island is perfect for one of our favorite vacation activities, riding a bike on the beach, or if you prefer, there are miles of bike paths around this coastal Georgia Island.

 St. Simons Island: The Ultimate Insiders Guide